For more than 40 years, JESPY House is proud to have provided adults with disabilities a well-rounded program of support

 In 1998, JESPY saw an opportunity for clients to have a family home-like setting with the level of independence that is appropriate for each individual.
 Through the generosity of the Laurie Foundation, a nearby private house in the community was purchased.
 Six clients from The Residence were chosen to live together, enjoy meals, and share household responsibilities, all under the caring supervision of a house parent who provided case management services.

 Intrigued by this model, many other JESPY families wanted their family members to have a similar opportunity.
 Through their generosity, two additional homes were purchased so that other clients could participate in the shared housing experience.
-Currently, the Shared Housing Program includes five homes, all of which are in the South Orange community and within walking distance of all JESPY services.
+Currently, the Shared Housing Program includes six homes, all of which are in the South Orange community and within walking distance of all JESPY services.

 In 2010, the newly renovated Judith Ruback Schechner Recreation and Wellness Center was dedicated in memory of Judi Schechner, a past president of JESPY House.
 Known as Judi House, many recreational and cultural arts activities; health education and wellness activities; and special events are offered in this building.
 The Judi House Café is a popular venue that offers social activities and refreshments every day from late afternoon through evening.

 Currently, JESPY’s population ranges in age from 18 to 72.
 JESPY House serves:

 - approximately 40 clients living in The Residence and Shared Housing facilities;